Skip to main content

 • Blood Sugar Regulation ∞ A diet high in refined carbohydrates and sugars leads to insulin resistance, a state that promotes inflammation and disrupts hormonal balance.
 Specifically, high insulin levels can increase the activity of the aromatase enzyme, which converts testosterone into estrogen.
 For individuals on TRT, this can blunt the therapy’s effectiveness.
 A diet that stabilizes blood sugar, focusing on protein, healthy fats, and fiber, is essential for maintaining the intended hormonal ratios and supporting brain energy metabolism.

 In essence, lifestyle interventions do not merely “help” hormone optimization.
 They create the necessary biological conditions for it to succeed.
-Attempting to enhance with hormonal protocols without addressing diet and exercise is like trying to grow a prize-winning garden with the best seeds and fertilizer but planting them in depleted, toxic soil.
+Attempting to enhance cognitive function with hormonal protocols without addressing diet and exercise is like trying to grow a prize-winning garden with the best seeds and fertilizer but planting them in depleted, toxic soil.

 The journey to reclaiming cognitive vitality is a unified effort, where clinical science and personal daily practice converge to create a state of profound well-being.